Controversies surrounding GoDaddy: Security breach

 On October 19, 2019, GoDaddy experienced a security breach that affected 28,000 customer's hosting accounts.
 The breach lasted for a period of six months before detection by the company's security team on April 23, 2020.
 The breach was conducted by utilizing an altered SSH file and targeted customer's hosting information, compromising the usernames and passwords of the accounts involved.

 On November 17, 2021, GoDaddy discovered unauthorized third-party access to their Managed WordPress hosting environment that affected up to 1.2 million of their clients, thus exposing their email addresses and phone numbers.
 In addition to that it had also exposed WordPress admin passwords, SSL keys and sFTP passwords.

 On February 16, 2023, GoDaddy revealed it had been hacked again by the same actors from the previous breaches, with customer's websites being intermittently redirected.

 Kata'ib Hezbollah

 In October 2020, US Justice Department seized Kata'ib Hezbollah propaganda websites hosted by GoDaddy.
-The seized websites, aletejahtv.com and kataibhezbollah.com, were used by the terror group to recruit new members and promote extremist propaganda.
-A number of counter terrorism groups, including Counter Extremist Project (CEP) has previously called on GoDaddy to stop providing domain registrar services to such parties.
-CEP Executive Director David Ibsen mentioned publicly that Internet infrastructure companies can play a critical role in preventing the spread and facilitation of terrorism online.
-One such example came from infrastructure-as-a-service provider Voxility, when it ceased to provide services to Epik-owned BitMitigate in August 2019.
+The seized websites, aletejahtv.com and kataibhezbollah.com, were used by the group to recruit new members and promote extremist propaganda.
+A number of counter terrorism organisations, including Counter Extremist Project (CEP), have previously called on GoDaddy to stop providing domain registrar services to such parties.

 COVID-19 fake employee bonus stunt

-In December 2020, during the COVID-19 pandemic and the associated economic crisis the company tricked employees into thinking they had earned a bonus of $650, instead they were told they had failed a phishing test and were required to do social engineering training.
-After significant criticism in the media as 'cruel' and 'stupid' the company apologised to its staff but did not offer actual bonuses.
+In December 2020, during the COVID-19 pandemic and the associated economic crisis the company tricked employees into thinking they had earned a bonus of $650.00, instead they were told they had failed a phishing test and were required to do social engineering training.
+After significant criticism in the media as 'cruel' and 'stupid' the company apologized to its staff but did not offer actual bonuses.